The challenge of coaching

 ‘I’m not interested in telling people what to do, but I’m very interested in behaving as a catalyst.
 They achieve their own insights which fundamentally change how they approach their work, their role as a leader, and their lives.’

-‘helps me to feel safe ethically, to check whether I’m behaving ethically.
+‘My supervision helps me to feel safe ethically, to check whether I’m behaving ethically.
 It helps me to broaden my repertoire, to gain and hear the insight of somebody who has insight and wisdom herself.’

 Lindsay Wittenberg